billkendrick/iverba-2/README.md

 `GRAPHICS 0`-style text window at the bottom is not affected.)

 This game uses a full 1KB font, with all 128 symbols redefined.
-A Display List Interrupt is utilized to do this adjustment for one line -- where the game tiles (the available letters) are shown on the screen.
+A Display List Interrupt (DLI) is utilized to do this adjustment for one line -- where the game tiles (the available letters) are shown on the screen.